laravel/jetstream-docs/1.x/stacks/inertia.md

 ## Introduction

-The Inertia.js stack provided by Jetstream uses [Vue.js](https://vuejs.org) as its templating language.
+The Inertia stack provided by Jetstream uses [Vue.js](https://vuejs.org) as its templating language.
 Building an Inertia application is a lot like building a typical Vue application; however, you will use Laravel's router instead of Vue router.
 Inertia is a small library that allows you to render single-file Vue components from your Laravel backend by providing the name of the component and the data that should be hydrated into that component's "props".

 In other words, this stack gives you the full power of Vue.js without the complexity of client-side routing.
-You get to use the standard Laravel router that you are used to.
 The Inertia stack is a great choice if you are comfortable with and enjoy using Vue.js as your templating language.
 When using Inertia, your application's routes will respond by rendering an Inertia "page".
 This looks very similar to returning a Laravel Blade view:

 ```php
 use Illuminate\Http\Request;